Home » North American Cuisine » American Cuisine » Soft and Chewy Vegan Chocolate Chip Cookies

 Step-by-Step Process

-Start by creaming together the Crisco shortening, the brown and white sugars, and vanilla extract together on medium-high speed until light and fluffy.
+Step 1: Start by creaming together the Crisco shortening, the brown and white sugars, and vanilla extract together on medium-high speed until light and fluffy.
 You can use a stand mixer or a handheld electric mixer.

-Cover and chill for at least two hours.
-At this point, you can also freeze the dough for baking later.
-Check out the Make Ahead & Storage Tips section(link) for details.
+Instead of chilling for two hours, you can also freeze the dough for baking later.
+Check out the Make Ahead & Storage Tips section for details.

-Bake at 350 °F for 12–14 minutes, but as I noted above(link), this will depend on your oven, so it’s just a guideline.
+Step 5: Bake at 350 °F for 12–14 minutes, but as I noted above, this will depend on your oven, so it’s just a guideline.
 Watch the cookies toward the end, and as soon as the tops start to take on colour, take them out.
 If you like crispy cookies, you can let them go for a few minutes longer to become fully golden-brown.
 But I like my cookies soft, so I stop baking just as soon as they begin to brown just a little.

 Alternatively, if you’ve got a small-ish cast iron pan, turn this recipe into a skillet cookie!
 My 6-inch pancake griddle will take 150–160g of cookie dough.
 Bake for 18 minutes instead of 12 to ensure the center gets fully cooked.